gmestanley/DNH-SFML/README.md

 # Touhou Danmakufu ph3.5 0.4 ~ Netplay Edition
 This version of Danmakufu is made for implementing Netplay in it; see WishMakers' repository for a link to the original download. <b>The master branch version of this repo is completely backwards compatible with ph3 (and has the original readme).
 This branch contains functions that are not in original PH3.
-If something doesn't work as expected, refer to the contact info in Woo (the repo original to this one).
-Most of the stuff there also applies here.</b>
+If something doesn't work as expected, refer to the contact info in Woo (the repo original to this one).</b> Most of the stuff there also applies here.

 ###### [0.4]
  * Changed ReceiveTCPData